How fragile is your network? More than you think: Main Results

 It is possible that the rewired graph may allow for additional rewiring, so the algorithm is applied recursively until the largest component no longer decreases in size.
-This algorithm will never do worse than greedy removal.
+This algorithm will never do worse than greedy removal, { since the rewiring is only selected if it is better than the greedy removal}.
 Once the rewiring stage is completed for both greedy strategies a final stage is completed, as described below.
 The candidate removal set with the fewest edges removed is then chosen among the two candidate sets, one from the minimum degree attack strategy and the other from edge betweenness.

 Algorithm \ref{alg:IterativeAddBack} acts as the final step in the new algorithm for estimating the fragility of the network.
 This stage is performed after the greedy removal and rewiring stages have been completed.
 It involves iteratively adding back any edges from the original network $G$ to the perturbed graph $G'$ which do not increase the size of the $\mbox{LCC(G')}$ beyond the largest allowable component size $c$.
-This final stage allows components (typically other than the $\mbox{LCC}$ but not necessarily after rewiring) to be "regrown" up to cardinality $c$.
-Code for this method is made available at \cite{fish2022}
+This final stage allows components (typically other than the $\mbox{LCC}$ but not necessarily after rewiring) to be `regrown' up to cardinality $c$. { We note that this method remains an iterative removal method, however, it improves upon the simply applied greedy removal methods available by adding edges back in that did not need to be removed to split the network into the desired pieces.} Code for this method is made available at \cite{fish2022}.